wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/use-healthcare-solution/includes/4-patient-outreach.md

 A healthcare organization may want to convey information to the public and patients via social activities.
 The social activities section provides a view of current social activities and sentiment.

 ## Event management

+Event management helps capture events for providers and patients.

 ### Event